Biden urges striking auto workers to "stick with it" in picket line visit unparalleled in history

-“Stick with it,” he told them, exchanging fist bumps with grinning picketers as he walked along the line.
-“You deserve the significant raise you need," Biden said through a bullhorn while wearing a union baseball cap after arriving at a General Motors parts distribution warehouse west of Detroit.

-He encouraged them to continue fighting for better wages despite concerns that a prolonged strike could slow the economy.
-He said “yes” when asked if UAW members deserved a 40% raise, one of the demands that the union has made.
+Donning a union ballcap and exchanging fist bumps, Biden told United Auto Workers strikers that “you deserve the significant raise you need” as he stopped in the Detroit area just a day ahead of a planned visit by former President Donald Trump, the frontrunner for the Republican nomination in next year's election.

-“No deal, no wheels!” workers chanted as Biden arrived.
+“No deal, no wheels!” workers chanted as Biden arrived at a General Motors parts distribution warehouse, one of several facilities that has been targeted in a widening strike now in its 12th day.
 “No pay, no parts!”

+Despite concerns that a prolonged strike could undermine the economy, particularly in the crucial battleground state of Michigan, the Democratic president encouraged workers to keep fighting for better wages at a time when car companies have seen rising profits.

+Asked if UAW members deserved a 40% raise, one of their demands over the course of negotiations, Biden said “yes.”

+The White House said Biden was the first modern president to visit a picket line, a sign of how far he’s willing to go to cultivate union support as he runs for reelection.

+Unimpressed, Trump called Biden’s visit “nothing more than a PR stunt from Crooked Joe Biden to distract and gaslight the American people from his disastrous Bidenomics policies that have led to so much economic misery across the country.”

-He was joined by UAW President Shawn Fain, who rode with him in the presidential limousine to the picket line.
+The president spent less than half an hour at the Willow Run Redistribution Center, where he was joined by UAW President Shawn Fain, who rode with Biden in the presidential limousine to the picket line.

 “Thank you, Mr. President, for coming to stand up with us in our generation-defining moment," said Fain, who described the union as engaged in a “kind of war” against “corporate greed.”